Bedside Angels

 U.S. Grant”

 Harrison and Henry shared quarters within the Drexel Cottage in the room adjacent to Grant’s bedroom so that they would always be near.
-A bell was provided the General to ring for assistance.
-Harrison continued to take the day shift as Henry took the night shift, together with the physicians, providing Grant 24 hour care in his final days.
+A bell was provided for the General to ring for assistance.
+Harrison continued to take the day shift as Henry took the night shift, together with the physicians, providing Grant 24-hour care in his final days.

 Harrison and Henry were both attending to their patient to the end.
 Henry responded to the General’s final request when he uttered “water” by wetting a towel to place on his lips for relief.
 Soon after this they both watched as their patient and friend breathed his last on the morning of July 23, 1885.